JanisGeise/sparseSpatialSampling/README.md

 - a snapshot of the interpolated field (size depends on the specified target metric)

 The required memory can be estimated based on the original grid and the target metric.
-Consider the example of a single snapshot having a size of 30 MB and the original grid of 10 MB.
-The target metric is set to *75%*, leading to an approximate size of *7.5* MB for the generated grid and cell levels, and *22.5* MB for a single snapshot of the interpolated field.
+Consider the example of a single snapshot having a size of 30 MB (double precision) and the original grid of 10 MB.
+The target metric is set to *75%*, leading to an approximate max. size of *7.5* MB for the generated grid and cell levels, and *22.5* MB for a single snapshot of the interpolated field.
 Consequently, interpolation and export of a single snapshot requires at least *~80* MB of additional RAM.

+**Note:** When performing an SVD, the complete data matrix (all snapshots) of the interpolated field need to be loaded.
+The available RAM has to be large enough to hold all snapshots of the interpolated field as well as additional memory to perform the SVD.

 ### Reaching the specified target metric
 - if the target metric is not reached with sufficient accuracy, the parameter `n_cells_iter_start` and